 Meeting planners who want to literally give attendees a break should consider spa-themed breaks, which are designed to help attendees relax and recharge during marathon meetings.

 One place that does spa breaks especially well is Jamaica's Jewel Grand Montego Bay Resort & Spa, home to the Caribbean's first and only Himalayan salt therapy lounge -- which can host groups of up to 12 meeting attendees at a time for relaxing and detoxifying salt therapy sessions in a room that's clad from floor to ceiling in pink and white Himalayan salt blocks.
-Or, consider a REVIV IV therapy break from Arizona's Fairmont Scottsdale Princess.
+Or, consider a REVIV IV therapy break from Arizona's Well & Being at the Fairmont Scottsdale Princess.
 During this unique meeting break, attendees receive safe IV infusions and nutrient boosters whose wellness benefits last for multiple days, leaving meeting participants feeling refreshed, recharged, and ready to brainstorm.

 Some people like to recharge in the middle of a meeting by relaxing.
 Others prefer the opposite: physical exercise, which gets the blood pumping in a way that primes them for the rest of the meeting ahead.